bartfeenstra/betty/documentation/usage/assets.rst

 Betty comes with an :py:mod:`Asset API <betty.asset>` that layers the assets provided by all the different components.
 Each time an asset is needed, Betty finds it as follows:

 #.
-If the project provides the asset in its assets directory, use it
+If the project provides the asset in its asset directory, use it
 #.
-If an extension provides the asset in its assets directory, use it
+If an extension provides the asset in its asset directory, use it
 #.
-If a built-in translation asset exists, use it (``/assets`` within the Betty source code)
+If a built-in translation asset exists, use it (``./data/asset/builtin`` within the Betty source code)

 This means that extensions can override Betty's default assets, and your projects can override both extensions' and Betty's assets.

 Assets directories
 ------------------
-For each of Betty's default assets, extensions' assets, and your projects' assets, the assets directory follows the following structure:
+For each of Betty's default assets, extensions' assets, and your projects' assets, the asset directory follows the following structure:

 ``locale/``